nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

         * Consequently, it is easy to implement
     * Cons:
         * More command classes have to be added, which can increase coupling

 ### Rate interview feature

 #### Implementation
+the rate feature allows users to assign a rating value to the specified interview via the command `rate INTERVIEW_INDEX RATING`, where `INTERVIEW_INDEX` must be a positive unsigned integer within the list and `RATING` must be a positive unsigned one decimal place number between 0.0 to 5.0 inclusive.

+The `rate` feature is facilitated by the `Rating` class, `RateCommand` and the `RateCommandParser`.
+The `RateCommandParser` utilises the  `ParseUtil#parseIndex` and `ParseUtil#parseRating` to check the validity of the arguments given.
+Once the validity of the input is confirmed, the `Model#setInterview` will update the rating by replacing the old interview with the new interview that has the updated `RATING`.

 #### How is the command executed
+1. The user inputs the `rate` command together with the valid parameters.
+2. The `LogicManager` receives the command string and forwarded it to the `AddressBookParser`.
+3. The `AddressBookParser` checks the type of command and constructs `RateCommandParser` to parse the parameters.
+4. The `RateCommandParser` will pass the `INTERVIEW_INDEX` and `RATING` to the `ParseUtil` to check for validity and creates `RateCommand`.
+5. The `LogicManager` executes the `RateCommand` which calls the `Model#getFilteredInterviewList` to get the size of the current list to ensure the `INTERVIEW_INDEX` is within the interview list size.
+6. The `Model#setInterview` method will be called next in `RateCommand` to update the new interview with the new rating.
+7. The `RateCommand` constructs `CommandResult`to return the success message to be displayed by the GUI.

 #### Design consideration
+* **Alternative 1 (current choice):** Stricter rating value with specific format
+    * Pros:
+      * Offer simplicity in terms of usage as the users does not have to come out with a rating system.
+    * Cons:
+      * Less flexibility as the users are restricted to rate it within the valid range and format

+* **Alternative 2:** Allow any rating value with no format restriction
+  * Pros:
+    * Allow greater flexibility as the users can decide what is a good range for themselves.
+  * Cons:
+    * The users’ responsibility is higher to ensure the rating system is suitable for ranking applicants.

 ### Sort interview feature

 #### Implementation
-The sort interview feature allows the user to sort all the interviews that have scheduled via the commands `sort SORT_PARAMETER`, where `SORT_PARAMETER` can either be `rate` or `time`.
+The sort interview feature allows the user to sort all the interviews that have scheduled via the commands `sort-SORT_PARAMETER`, where `SORT_PARAMETER` can either be `rate` or `time`.

 The `sort` command is facilitated by the `SortRateCommand` and the `SortTimeCommand`.
 It enables the user to sort all the scheduled interviews by rating or timing.
 For rating, the interviews will be sorted in descending order of rating.
 For interview times, the interviews will be sorted in ascending chronological order of start time.

 #### How is the command executed
 1. The user inputs the `sort-rate` or `sort-time` command
 2. The `LogicManager` receives the `sort-rate` or `sort-time` command string and forwards it to the `AddressBookParser`.